 Ledger had long complained of insomnia and racing thoughts.

 Hoffman had been sober for 23 years before the relapse that led to his death.
 He and his longtime partner, the mother of his children, had recently separated.
 Likewise, Petty revealed in 2015 that he had struggled with heroin abuse after his 22-year marriage ended in divorce.
+Read about Jamie Lee Curtis and her journey in recovery here.

 What’s The Takeaway?